 1953 Cheval Blanc 97p

-Tasted twice - last time in November 2019.
+I tasted it twice, the last time in November 2019.
 Consistent notes.
-Irresistible wine with great sweetness, sophisticated stuff, and extraordinary richness.
-I can keep it for many years.
+It's an irresistible wine offering great sweetness, sophisticated touch, and extraordinary richness.
 The tasting took place in June 1992.
-Twenty-seven years later, this wine is still something unique.
-Seamlessly structured, rich, and strikingly sophisticated with stunning complexity and finish.
-It can be kept forever!!
+Twenty-seven years later, this wine is still unique.
+It's seamlessly structured, rich, strikingly sophisticated, and stunningly complex, with stunning complexity and finish.
+It can be enjoyed forever!!

 1952 Cheval Blanc 93p

 Tasted in October 2014.
-Truffles, dark chocolate, cherries, sappy, well-defined, rich, and great length.
+Truffles, dark chocolate, cherries, sappy, well-defined, rich, and of great length.
 It could have more depth.
-At 62, this wine seemed to have more still to show in a few years!
+At the age of 62, this wine still seemed to have more to offer in a few years.

 1950 Cheval Blanc 96p

-Tasted in November 2021.
-It is an extremely dark color for the vintage!
-Black winter truffle, grated dark chocolate, and espresso coffee.
-Incredibly well-knitted on the palate.
-It was a sophisticated delicacy and confirmed this vintage's exceptional fame (Right Bank).
-Fantastic treat!
+I tasted it in November 2021.
+It was an extremely dark color for the vintage!
+On the nose, notes of black winter truffle, grated dark chocolate, and espresso coffee were present.
+It was incredible and well-knit on the palate, with a sophisticated delicacy that confirmed this vintage's exceptional fame (Right Bank).
+You have a fantastic treat here!

 1949 Cheval Blanc 98-99p